JourneyPure Emerald Coast

 Depression among adolescents in Florida seems to nearly match national averages, with 9.6 percent of Floridians aged 12 to 17 suffering from the condition in 2013.
 The same is largely true in Panama City Beach.
 However, less than one third (31 percent) received professional treatment for their depression.
 This leaves up to 69 percent of adolescents in Florida without treatment.
 Such a situation likely drives much of the substance abuse in Florida, as young people look to self-medicate their depression.
-If you or someone you know suffer from depression contact our Florida Depression Treatment Program today and learn how we can help you treat and heal in a positive and healthy manner.
+If you or someone you know suffer from depression contact our depression treatment program in Panama City Beach, FL today and learn how we can help you treat and heal in a positive and healthy manner.

 TYPES OF DEPRESSION